Floer theory and flips: Broken maps

-The extension to sequences with bounded area is \cite[Lemma 9.2]{bo:com}, or rather, the extension of that Lemma to curves with Lagrangian boundary conditions for Lagrangians not meeting the neck region, which the proof is the same. \end{proof}

-\begin{remark} {\rm (Exponential decay)} In fact any holomorphic map $u: C^\circ \to X^\circ$ with finite Hofer energy converges {\em exponentially fast} to the corresponding Reeb orbit: In coordinates $s,t$ on the cylindrical end diffeomorphic to $\R_{> 0} \times Z$, there exists a constant $C$ and constants $s_0,s_1 > 0$ such that for $s > s_1$

-This follows from the correspondence with holomorphic maps to the compactification.
-This property will be used later for the gluing result. \end{remark}
+\begin{remark} Any holomorphic map $u: C^\circ \to X^\circ$ with finite Hofer energy converges {\em exponentially fast} to a Reeb orbit along each cylindrical end: In coordinates $s,t$ on the cylindrical end diffeomorphic to $\R_{> 0} \times Z$, there exists a constant $C$ and constants $s_0,s_1 > 0$ such that for $s > s_1$ the distance $ \dist( u(s,t), ( \mu (s - s_0),\gamma(t))) $ is bounded by $C \exp( - s) $.
+This follows from the correspondence with holomorphic maps to the compactification in e.g. Tehrani-Zinger \cite[Lemma 6.6]{tz}. \end{remark}

-\subsection{Broken perturbations}
+\section{Broken perturbations}

-Each stratum of the moduli space of broken maps is smooth under a certain regularity condition involving the surjectivity of a suitable linearized operator.
-Because the situation is Morse-Bott, there are zero modes in the tangential operator at infinity and the linearized Cauchy-Riemann operator in standard Sobolev spaces is not Fredholm.
-Instead, the linearized operator acts on Sobolev spaces involving a choice of Sobolev weight for the cylindrical ends which is not in the spectrum of the tangential operator at infinity.

-\begin{remark} We first introduce suitable Sobolev spaces of maps modelled on multiple covers of Reeb orbits at infinity.
-Let $X,Y$ be as above.
-Let $\lambda \in (0,1)$ be a {\em Sobolev weight}.
-Choose a cutoff function